Communication Studies Learning Opportunities

 Your education will extend far beyond the classroom when pursuing a Communication Studies degree at Minnesota State University Moorhead.
 From job shadowing and internships to service learning and student organization meetings, the opportunities to grow your knowledge and experience are abundant.

-Communicators in Action (CIA) is a student organization open to all fields of study.
-The organization focuses on enhancing communication skills through social and educational functions relevant to you.
-CIA often visits local businesses and hosts alumni to hear their communication stories.
+Dragon Communicators is a student organization open to all fields of study.
+The organization focuses on enhancing communication skills thorough social and educational functions relevant to you.
+Dragon Communicators often visits local businesses and hosts alumni to hear their communication stories.

 Though not required to complete your Communication Studies degree, you can receive credit for completing an internship.
 Internships are an increasingly important aspect of landing your dream job following graduation.
 Your professors will help connect you with community organizations looking for students like you, will help you refine your resume and write impressive letters of recommendation.
 If you’re not looking for a long-term internship, job-shadowing opportunities are also available.